-- 1) "Left Piped" Boilers If necessary, the supply and return may be connected to the left side of the boiler.
-When this is done, the 1-1/4" nipple/cap and relief valve fittings are installed in the right side of the boiler as shown in Figure 7.2.
-Both the supply and return connections must be made on the same side of the boiler. - 2) Indirect Water Heaters Figure 7.4 shows typical indirect water heater piping.
+- 1) "Left Piped" Boilers If necessary, the supply and return may be connected to the left side of the boiler by moving the 1-1/4" plug and the relief valve fittings from the tappings in the left side of the boiler to the corresponding tappings on the right.
+Both the supply and return connections must be made on the same side of the boiler. - 2) Indirect Water Heaters Figure 8.4 shows typical indirect water heater piping.
 Boiler piping is the same as for any two-zone system.
-Figure 7.4 shows circulator zoning, which is usually preferred for indirect water heaters.
-Size the circulator and indirect water heater piping to obtain the boiler water flow through the indirect water heater called for by the indirect water heater manufacturer. - 3) Large Water Volume Systems The piping shown in Figure 7.5 will minimize the amount of time that the boiler operates with return temperatures below 120°F on these systems.
+Figure 8.4 shows circulator zoning, which is usually preferred for indirect water heaters.
+Size the circulator and indirect water heater piping to obtain the boiler water flow through the indirect water heater called for by the indirect water heater manufacturer. - 3) Large Water Volume Systems The piping shown in Figure 8.5 will minimize the amount of time that the boiler operates with return temperatures below 120°F on these systems.
 A bypass is installed as shown to divert some supply water directly into the return water.
 The bypass pipe should be the same size as the supply.
 The two throttling valves shown are adjusted so that the return temperature rises above 120°F during the first few minutes of operation.
 A three-way valve can be substituted for the two throttling valves shown.
-If the circulator is mounted on the supply, the bypass must be on the discharge side of the circulator. - 4) Low Temperature Systems Some systems, such as radiant tubing systems, require the system water temperature to be limited to a value below the temperature of the water leaving the boiler.
-These systems also typically have return temperatures well below the 120°F minimum. - Figure 8.6 illustrates the use of a heat exchanger to connect the boiler to this type of system.
+If the circulator is mounted on the supply, the bypass must be on the discharge side of the circulator.

+4) Low Temperature Systems - Some systems, such as radiant tubing systems, require the system water temperature to be limited to a value below the temperature of the water leaving the boiler.
+These systems also typically have return temperatures well below the 120°F minimum.

+Figure 8.6 illustrates the use of a heat exchanger to connect the boiler to this type of system.
 The heat exchanger will permit the transfer of heat from the boiler water to the low temperature system while holding the system supply and boiler return temperatures within their limits.
 For this system to work properly the heat exchanger must be properly sized and the correct flow rates are required on either side of the heat exchanger.
 Consult the heat exchanger manufacturer for sizing information.
 The water in the boiler is completely isolated from the water in the system.
 This means that separate fill and expansion tanks are required for the heating system loop.

-There are several other ways to connect low temperature systems to the non-condensing boilers like this one, such as four way mixing valve and variable speed injection pumping systems.
+There are several other ways to connect low temperature systems to the non-condensing boilers like this one, such as four way mixing valve and variable speed injection Circulating systems.